-In 1761, Jonathan Sayward commissioned Joseph Blackburn, then residing in nearby Portsmouth, New Hampshire, to paint a portrait of his daughter Sally.
-Trained in England, Blackburn worked in Bermuda beginning in 1752 before moving to Boston in 1755.
-In 1758, he moved again, this time to Portsmouth, where he worked for five years before returning to England.
-Like most portrait artists working in the colonies, Blackburn moved often.
+In 1761, Jonathan Sayward commissioned Joseph Blackburn, then residing in Portsmouth, New Hampshire, to paint a portrait of his daughter Sally.
+The English-trained Blackburn had worked in Bermuda and Boston before moving to Portsmouth in 1758 where he remained for five years before returning to England.
+Like most portrait artists in the colonies, Blackburn moved often.
 Exhausting the pool of available subjects in one town, artists moved on in search of new clients.
 Blackburn's invoice to Sayward survives and indicates that his fee for the portrait was ten guineas, approximately the cost of a very expensive piece of case furniture.

-Sally was Saywards' only child.
-At the time her portrait was painted, the twenty-three-year-old and her two-year-old daughter were living with her parents while her husband, merchant Nathaniel Barrell, was in the midst of a three-year business trip to England.
+Sally was the Saywards' only child.
+At the time of her portrait, the twenty-three-year-old and her two-year-old daughter were living with her parents while her husband, merchant Nathaniel Barrell, was in the midst of a three-year business trip to England.
 The painting shows a typically idealized image of eighteenth-century womanhood, with Mrs. Barrell loosely holding a basket of roses over one arm and a rose bud in the other hand.

 Blackburn, Joseph, ca. 1730-ca. 1778 (Maker)

 Gift of the heirs of Elizabeth Cheever Wheeler